valcol/react-hydration-on-demand/README.md

 #### `on: Array`

 An array of events who will trigger the hydration.
-Can contains event names directly or array of 2 elements: `['event name', options]`.
+Can contains event names directly or if you want to pass options, as an array : `['event name', options]`.

 ```js
 import withHydrationOnDemand from "react-hydration-on-demand";